This post was written prior to me becoming vegan. I need to rustle up a vegan alternative for myself.

 Yes, it can get messy with little people but the fun always outweighs the sticky hands and floors and seeing my sons’ sweet little faces when buns, muffins, cakes and biscuits GALORE come out of the oven is truly a joy to behold.

-We usually make these muffins a couple of times a month on a weekend usually- and if Oliver’s very lucky, he might just find one in his packed lunch in the week!
+We usually make these muffins a couple of times a month on a weekend usually.

 I sometimes top these bad boys with melted dark chocolate or chocolate butter cream or make a batch with and also without to please everyone.

-We are on Spring Break here and the kids relished in decorating the muffins with tiny marshmallows, gummy bears and sprinkles as you can see below.
-OK the ones you see below are totally not the ones my kids made nor decorated, they are the ones I did as theirs looked a bit erm, messier and had finger marks prodded into them!
+The kids relished decorating the muffins with tiny marshmallows, gummy bears and sprinkles as you can see above and below.
+OK the ones you see below are totally not the ones my kids made or decorated, they are the ones I did as theirs looked a bit erm, messier and had finger marks prodded into them (see, always honest)!

 I’ll leave those delightful shots for a baking outtakes post down the line!

-Seriously though, the best thing about these muffins is that they are HONESTLY the quickest, easiest (self-proclaimed) BEST muffins to make in the entire world (probs)!
+Seriously though, the best thing about these muffins is that they are HONESTLY the quickest, easiest muffins kids could make.

 For the muffins: